Quiz 1: beginning – intermediate

 Edward needs to get help. (infinitive clause)

-Ed needs [that Ed get some help]. (subclause)
+Ed needs [Ed get some help]. (subclause)

 He helped [to] get the work done.